sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 * The only proviso is that the supporting methods for domain specific elements now need to use `Operable..` as their return type - which is easy as these types are implicitly convertible from the normal equivalents.

+### Writing Sentences with LanguageIntegration

-**LanguageIntegration:** Finally, there are the types to be found in the `LanguageIntegration` namespace.
+Finally, there are the types to be found in the `LanguageIntegration` namespace.
 The `SentenceFactory` in this namespace is based on the idea of modelling the domain as an IEnumerable<T>, then expressing our sentence as a LINQ expression.
 Like this:

 ```csharp